-There are several fruitful avenues for future research.
-First, a direct link between structural change with the distinct trends in the preference for working in the different sectors is indicative of important secular shifts in the value of work and leisure of workers, consistent with the recent studies on structural changes in the labor supply and value of home work in Buera et al. (2019), and Ngai et al. (2022).
+There are several fruitful avenues for future research based on our approach and our findings.
+First, the structural accounting approach with transitional dynamics can be used to examine secular trends in unemployment and other macroeconomic variables for other economies impacted by large structural changes and allowing for business cycle dynamics related to nominal rigidities and monetary policy.
+Second, our finding of a direct link between structural change with the distinct trends in the preference for working in the different sectors is indicative of important secular shifts in the value of work and leisure of workers, consistent with the recent studies on structural changes in the labor supply and value of home work in Buera et al. (2019), and Ngai et al. (2022).
 A careful study of the microfoundation for these changes would certainly be an important avenue for future research.
-Second, the source of structural change in our analysis is exogenous, and we jointly estimate structural changes with business cycle shocks to achieve the best match of the data.
-However, an alternative approach would be to assume that structural change arises endogenously from the growth of income with non-homothetic preferences and productivity differentials.
-One could consider adapting our methods to estimate models of structural transformation, building on the recent studies by Buera et al. (2020) and Rubini and Moro (2019).
+Third, the source of structural change in our analysis is exogenous, and we jointly estimate structural changes with business cycle shocks to achieve the best match of the data.
+However, an alternative approach would be to assume that structural change arises endogenously from the growth of income with non-homothetic preferences and productivity differentials, as under structural transformation.
+Related, one could consider the mapping between our approach and structural transformation to indirectly estimate models of structural transformation, building on the recent studies by Buera et al. (2020) and Rubini and Moro (2019).
+We leave these further applications and extensions to future research.